navin-moorthy/navin-moorthy.github.io/content/blog/ultimate-courses-javascript-basics/index.md

 One of the most recommended courses in Twitter crafted by Todd Motto with [Ultimate Courses](https://ultimatecourses.com/course/javascript-basics)

-## The Missing Introduction to JavaScript
+## The Missing Introduction to Java-Script

 ![The Missing Introduction to JavaScript](images/3.png)